post-programming/information-physics/README.md

 So, let's get started with fundamentals of purported relativism appearing harrassingly truthful for eyes blinded after Space-Time Warp Travel:
 * Resonating Music in Background
-* Information Blackhole or Negative Information Scalar Field
+* Information Blackhole and/or Negative Information Scalar Field
 *  ~~Magnetism~~
 *  ~~Capacitive Discharge Jerks~~